jghaley/pre-workshopMaterial/_episodes/02-atlasdocker.md

 keypoints:
 - A software release (e.g. `AnalysisBase`) is necessary to analyze ATLAS data.
 - You will learn much more about the details of an ATLAS release on Tuesday!
-- Docker will serve as the "portal" for all ATLAS work throughout this tutorial.
+- The UChicago Analysis facility will serve for all ATLAS work throughout this tutorial.
+- Docker serves as a "portal" for all ATLAS work, that is to say we can do the same work as in the facility.
 It can be thought of a "virtual machine".
-- You will learn much more about Docker on Thursday!
+- You will learn much more about Docker on Wednesday!
 ---

 ## Setting up "ATLAS"